 Key Ingredients:

-This is real sourdough from a five-year-old starter I've fed daily with organic dark rye flour since she was born in San Luis Obispo.
-I use freshly milled organic whole grain flour, ground within 48 hours of baking when the oils are still fresh and the nutrients are intact.
-Mixed with filtered water, sea salt, and the living starter culture.
-Then it ferments slowly over 12-24 hours.
-The wild yeast produces carbon dioxide for rise while the lactobacilli produce lactic acid for tang and break down compounds that make grain hard to digest.
-This is bread as it was made for thousands of years before industrialization rushed the process.
+Made from a five-year-old starter that's been fed daily with organic dark rye flour since she was born in San Luis Obispo, this ultra-nutritious bread also incorporates freshly milled organic whole grain flour.
+The dough ferments slowly while the wild yeast produce carbon dioxide for rise, and the lactobacilli produce lactic acid for tang-- and to break down compounds that make grain hard to digest.
 The long fermentation pre-digests gluten proteins and breaks down phytic acid (which binds minerals).
 The result is bread with complex flavor that keeps for days without staling, toasts beautifully, and makes everything you put on it better.
-Not just starch delivery.
-Actual nutrition from whole grain freshly milled, fermented to increase bioavailability.
-Bread with a mother who's been cared for daily for five years so she can make bread that cares for you.

 Key Ingredients:

-This is Salvadoran fermented cabbage: organic purple and green cabbage, carrots, oregano, and jalapeños (just enough for subtle warmth, not actual heat) fermented together for several days until the lactobacilli get active and create that characteristic tang.
+A traditional condiment in Central American culture, curtido is similar to sauerkraut but with lots more going on flavor-wise.
+A base of fermented cabbage gets kicked up a notch with grated carrots, jalapeños (just a few!) and oregano added to the mix.
+All of this is fermented together for several days until the lactobacilli get active and create that characteristic tang.
 Then it stores cold to slow fermentation and develop complex flavor.
-The result layers: sour but not aggressively so.
+The result is a flavor that's sour but not aggressively so.
 Oregano adds herbal notes.
 Carrots contribute sweetness.
 Jalapeños provide subtle warmth without making it spicy.
-This is fermented vegetables that taste interesting rather than just sour.
-Complex rather than one-dimensional.
-I love it with the bacon and egg frittata where the acidity cuts through richness, the crunch adds texture, and the probiotics help digest protein and fat.
-Also perfect on sourdough toast with butter (fermented grain and fermented vegetables with fat is a traditional combination).
+We love it with the bacon and egg frittata where the acidity cuts through richness, the crunch adds texture, and the probiotics help digest protein and fat.
+It's also perfect on sourdough toast with butter (fermented grain and fermented vegetables with fat is a traditional combination).
 Each jar holds living food with active probiotics: billions of beneficial bacteria that support gut health, mood, digestion, and recovery.

 Key Ingredients:

-These are dark chocolate brownies made with sprouted oat flour and almond flour, enriched with flaxseeds (for lignans that may support milk production), swirled with salted caramel, and sweetened just enough to let the dark chocolate shine.
-They're fudgy.
-Rich.
-The kind of brownie where you take a bite and pause because it's actually good.
-Not good-for-a-healthy-version.
-Just good.
-Your partner will steal them even though he's not trying to lactate.
+18 dark chocolate brownies made with sprouted oat flour and almond flour, enriched with flaxseeds (for lignans that may support milk production), swirled with salted caramel, and sweetened just enough to let the dark chocolate shine.
+They're fudgy and rich without being cloying.
+Your partner might steal them even though he's not trying to lactate (fair warning).
 Organic sprouted oat flour provides beta-glucans that may support lactation.
 Almond flour creates that fudgy texture along with healthy fats, protein, vitamin E, and magnesium.
 The organic cacao is the real stuff: dark and complex, high in flavonoids and magnesium.
-I grind the flaxseeds fresh for omega-3 fatty acids and lignans (traditional reputation as galactagogue).
 Grass-fed butter and salted caramel swirl create ribbons of sweet-salty richness against dark chocolate.
-Rich without being cloying.
-Sweet without being saccharine.
-Dessert that doesn't apologize while genuinely supporting you.

 Key Ingredients: